Stanley5249/torch-test-xpu/README.md

    Ensure you have Microsoft Visual Studio installed.
 The Intel Support Package will notify you if it's missing.
 Download Visual Studio from [here](https://visualstudio.microsoft.com/downloads/).
 For a lightweight option, on the same page, go to **All Downloads > Tools for Visual Studio**, and download the Build Tools for Visual Studio.
 Remember to set the Path variable.

    The oneAPI Environment script only works on CMD; it will not work on PowerShell.
+For how to automatically source the environment within VSCode, see [.vscode/settings.json](.vscode/settings.json).

 ## License